kemitchell/writing.kemitchell.com/_posts/2015-08-21-Reproduction-of-Hierarchy.md

 ## Give up on headings.

-At this point, you might accept that Markdown's heading syntax is the problem, and kick it to the curb.
+At this point, you might accept that headings are the problem, and kick them to the curb.
 Markdown's list syntax, based on indenting four spaces (or one tab) at a time, is more flexible:

 ~~~
 1.  **License**

     Licensee shall be permitted to

-    1. Use
+    1.  **Use**

         Use the Software

-    2. Copy
+    2.  **Copy**

         Copy the Software

-    3. Distribute
+    3.  **Distribute**

         Distribute the Software both

-        1. United States
+        1.  **United States**

             within the United States

-        2. Germany
+        2.  **Germany**

             within Germany

     subject to ["Prohibited Acts"](#Prohibited Acts)
 ~~~

-The hierarchy is reproduced, at the expense of using formatting tags to set off headings and the semantics of heading tags, which are a good fit.
 It's good Markdown, which may be enough if all you want is nice [prose diffs on GitHub](https://github.com/blog/1784-rendered-prose-diffs).
 It's not good HTML.
+But the hierarchy is correctly reproduced.

 ## HTML5